mdegnan200/miniproject_123021/README.md

   Message is printed to note the winner.
   Allowance is made for upper/lower case entry.
 For instance, Paper will be understood the same as PAPER.
   If an invlalid entry is made, a message will be displayed that there is no winner.
   If both players pick the same selection, a message will be displayed that there is no winner.
+  An entry of 'quit' (case sensitive) will break the while loop and end the game.